What Should You Eat to Gain Muscle?

 Learn More: What Is Ketovore Diet?
 Meal Plan, Food list

 Can You Take Pre-workout on a Carnivore Diet?

 The carnivore diet is a zero-carbohydrate, high-fat nutrition plan that eschews all plant foods (even most fruits).
 While the carnivore diet is generally considered safe for healthy people to follow long-term, and once you adapt to using fat as fuel, you will have limitless energy and less delayed onset muscle soreness.

 There is a myth that you need to eat immediately after your workout, but this is not true.
 While there is an optimal anabolic window of typically 30 minutes post-workout, you really don't need to worry too much about when to eat.

-Following an animal-based diet will ensure you received adequate proteins, BCAAs and nutrients to optimise recovery and muscle growth.
+Following an animal-based diet will ensure you receive adequate proteins, BCAAs, and nutrients to optimize recovery and muscle growth.